HoboChen/hoboreadpapers/distributed-system.md

 1. When sending an AppendEntries RPC, the leader includes the index and term of the entry in its log immediately precedes the new entry.

 Leader crashes can leave the logs inconsistent.
+These inconsistencies can compound over a series of leader and follower crashes.

 In Raft, the leader will force the follower's log to duplicate its own.
 Next subsection will show why it is safe when coupled with one more restriction.

 To bring a follower's log into consistency with its own, the leader must find the lastest log entry where the two logs agree, delete any entries in the follower's log after that and send all the leader's entries after that.

+The leader maintains a *nextIndex* for each follower, which is the index of the next log entry the leader will send to that follower.
+When a leader first comes to power, it initializes all nextIndex values to index just after the last one in log.
+If a follower's log is inconsistent with the leader's, the AppendEntries RPC will fail and then the leader decrements nextIndex and retries the AppendEntries RPC.

 #### Safety

 This section completes the Raft algorithm by adding a restriction on which servers may be elected leader.
+The restriction ensures that leader for any given term contains all of the entries commited in previous terms.

 ##### Election restriction

 Raft uses the voting process to prevent a candidate from winning an election unless its log contains all committed entries.

 A candidate must contact a majority of the cluster in order to be elected, which means that every committed entry must be present in at least one of those servers.

+Raft determines which of two logs is more up-to-date by comparing the index and term of the last entries in the logs.

 ##### Committing entries from previous terms